tgross/blog.0x74696d.com/src/content/posts/2017-02-20-be-careful-what-you-benchmark.md

 100.00    3.806243                129994       702 total
 ```

 We expect to see lots of `futex` calls ("fast user space mutex") because the golang runtime uses it a bunch under the hood for scheduling and our `mutex.Lock`/`mutex.ULock` calls.
 We can see that my version spends more of its total time in system calls than the Twitter version in both cases.
 We can also see the large amount of overhead that `strace` is incurring; these benchmarks only take ~1sec without it!
+If only Linux had dtrace!
 So we should take the timing with a heaping tablespoon of salt.
 But now wait a second, where is `clock_gettime` in the native Linux version?

 ## You know what time it is